 Solution – Baidu is your key to visibility

-Then, your Chinese site can be made visible through optimizing your content, generating backlinks, sharing articles and auditing the back-end of the site with Chinese page titles, meta tags/descriptions etc..
+Then, your Chinese site can be made visible by optimizing your content, generating backlinks, sharing articles and auditing the back-end of the site with Chinese page titles, meta tags/descriptions etc..

 Essentially it needs to be built and promoted in such a way that raises the ranking of the website in the natural search results.
 Ask yourself which serious professionals click on the ads?